Dooney & Bourke: Legal issues

 On July 9, 2009, Frederic Bourke was found guilty by a jury and convicted of conspiracy and bribery under the Foreign Corrupt Practices Act and Travel Act in the Southern District of New York.
 Bourke was convicted of conspiring with Czech national, Viktor Kožený, known as "Pirate of Prague," to pay bribes to the ex-president and government officials of Azerbaijan.
 The bribery involved a 1998 scheme including the sale and purchase of the Azeri state oil company.

 Although Bourke did not personally bribe the government officials and lost his $8 million investment in a hedge fund managed by Kožený, Bourke was found to have known that money invested in the fund was used for bribing Azeri officials with cash and a secret two-thirds interest in the oil company.
-After the jury verdict, Bourke was fined $1 million and sentenced to a one year jail term, followed by three years of probation.
+After the jury verdict, Bourke was fined $1 million and sentenced to one year in prison, followed by three years of probation.